magento/pwa-studio/pwa-devdocs/src/venia-ui/reference/targets/index.md

 ---
-title: Extensibility Targets
+title: Venia UI Extensibility Targets
 ---

-This page lists the extensibility targets declared in the Venia UI package.
-Access these in your intercept files by specifying `@magento/venia-ui` from the TargetProvider object.
+This page lists the Targets declared in the Venia UI package.
+Access these in your intercept files by calling `targets.of('@magento/venia-ui')` on the TargetProvider object.
 ```js
 /* my-custom-interceptors.js */